clef-men/article_zoo_popl/popl26-response-draft.md

 So we use the following machinery:

-1. we define the whole recursive group, here `fg`, (each definition comes with its name as a string, and refers to its own name recursively or other mutual names as strings)
+1. we define the whole recursive group, here `fg` (each definition comes with its name as a string, and refers to its own name recursively or other mutual names as strings),

-2. we define convenient aliases `f` and `g` as these projections `proj fg 0` and `proj fg 1`; these are the names that user see.
+2. we define convenience aliases `f` and `g` as these projections `proj fg 0` and `proj fg 1`; these are the names that user see.

    So far this is standard for mutual recursion.
-But At this point the expansion machinery could not guess that during unfolding `"f"` should be translated into `f`, as `proj fg 0` does not carry the Coq values `f` and `g` (it would require a cyclic value).
+But At this point the expansion machinery could not guess that during unfolding, `"f"` should be translated into `f`, as `proj fg 0` does not carry any reference to the Coq values `f` and `g` (it would require a cyclic value as they are defined after `fg`).
 So there are more steps:

 3. We use the typeclass machinery to declare a-posteriori and globally that `f` is our preferred abbreviation for the first projection of `fg`, and `g` for the second abbreviation of `fg`.
-Zoo defines typeclasses `AsValRecs` and `AsValRecs'`, and we register one instance per recursive function in the group, with information on its position within the group, the group iself, and the list of all "preferred abbreviations" registered for this group.
+Zoo defines typeclasses `AsValRecs` and `AsValRecs'`, and we register one instance per recursive function in the group, with information on (a) its position within the group, (b) the group iself, and (c) the list of all "preferred abbreviations" registered for this group.

-4. Our reduction function on embedded Zoo program will query the typeclass database when reducing calls to `f` or `g`: their code is substituted, and the embedded references to `"f"` and `"g"` in the code are replaced by direct references to the preferred abbreviations `f` and `g`, as found in the typeclass instance metadata.
+4. Our reduction function on embedded Zoo program will query the typeclass database when reducing calls to some `proj fg i`: the code is substituted, and the embedded references to `"f"` and `"g"` in the code are replaced by direct references to the preferred abbreviations `f` and `g`, as found in the typeclass instance metadata.

+(We suspect that it will be easier for designers of embedded languages to read our Rocq code than to try to reverse-engineer this from a detailed textual description we would include in the paper.)

 > - Section 3.3 -- I get why SC makes it sound to translate
 >   Atomic.get/Atomic.set to just loads/stores, but what I am confused